Stuycs-K/final-project-10-lic-choe/WORKLOG.md

 ### 5/27/23
 made change to gmaemechanics.pde, map.pde, player.pde because it caused errors and i had to fix them.
-I also didn't know how to change the map in an efficient way, so i just brute forced it. info
+I also didn't know how to change the map in an efficient way, so i just brute forced it.

+### 5/30/23
+I made methods to display the stats of the players, like showing their current balance, their last roll, name, and list of properties info